Vachel Lindsay: Beginnings as a poet

-While in New York in 1905 Lindsay turned to poetry in earnest.
+While in New York in 1905, Lindsay turned to poetry in earnest.
 He tried to sell his poems on the streets.
 Self-printing his poems, he began to barter a pamphlet titled Rhymes To Be Traded For Bread, which he traded for food as a self-perceived modern version of a medieval troubadour.

-From March to May, 1906, Lindsay traveled roughly 600 miles on foot from Jacksonville, Florida, to Kentucky, again trading his poetry for food and lodging.
-From April to May, 1908, Lindsay undertook another poetry-selling trek, walking from New York City to Hiram, Ohio.
+From March to May of 1906, Lindsay traveled roughly 600 miles on foot from Jacksonville, Florida, to Kentucky, again trading his poetry for food and lodging.
+From April to May of 1908, Lindsay undertook another poetry-selling trek, walking from New York City to Hiram, Ohio.

-From May to September 1912 he traveled—again on foot—from Illinois to New Mexico, trading his poems for food and lodging.
+From May to September of 1912 he traveled—again on foot—from Illinois to New Mexico, trading his poems for food and lodging.
 During this last trek, Lindsay composed his most famous poem, "The Congo".
 Going through Kansas, he was supposedly so successful that "he had to send money home to keep his pockets empty".
-On his return, Harriet Monroe published in Poetry magazine first his poem "General William Booth Enters into Heaven" in 1913 and then "The Congo" in 1914.
+On his return, Harriet Monroe published in Poetry magazine Lindsay’s poem, "General William Booth Enters into Heaven" in 1913, and then "The Congo" in 1914.
 At this point, Lindsay became very well known.

 Poetry as performance

-Unlike Lindsay's more purely intellectual contemporaries, the poet declaimed his works from the stage, complete with the extravagant gestures of a carnival barker and old time preacher, from the beginning declaring himself to be a product of what he termed 'Higher Vaudeville':

-"I think that my first poetic impulse is for music; second a definite conception with the ring of the universe..."
+Unlike Lindsay's more purely intellectual contemporaries, the poet declaimed his works from the stage, complete with the extravagant gestures of a carnival barker and old time preacher, from the beginning declaring himself to be a product of what he termed 'Higher Vaudeville': "I think that my first poetic impulse is for music; second a definite conception with the ring of the universe..."
 (Vachel Lindsay, Edgar Lee Masters 1935, p.
-62) This is evidenced by the 1931 recording he made just before his suicide, his still-radical performances of 'The Mysterious Cat', 'The Flower-Fed Buffaloes' and parts of 'The Congo' exhibiting a fiery and furious, zany, at times incoherent delivery that appears to have owed more to jazz than poetry, though the highly religious Lindsay was always reluctant to align himself thus.
+62) This is evidenced by the 1931 recording he made just before his suicide, which featured his still-radical performances of "The Mysterious Cat", "The Flower-Fed Buffaloes", and portions of "The Congo."
+He exhibited a fiery and furious, zany, at times incoherent delivery that appeared to have owed more to jazz than poetry, though the highly religious Lindsay was always reluctant to align himself thus.